Crewe railway station: London, Midland and Scottish Railway

-With the exception of two new signal boxes and associated greatly improved colour light signalling, track circuiting and electrically operated track points, train operation at Crewe changed little in over fifty years.
-The trains did become longer and heavier and were hauled by larger engines, which required increased supplies of water to be taken on board before departure, but the number of passenger trains using Crewe Station and the method of operation did not vary greatly despite the passage of two world wars.
+Train operation at Crewe changed little in over fifty years, with the exception of two new signal boxes and associated greatly improved colour light signalling, track circuiting and electrically operated track points.
+The trains did become longer and heavier and were hauled by larger engines, which required increased supplies of water to be taken on board before departure, but the number of passenger trains using Crewe station and the method of operation did not vary greatly despite the passage of two world wars.
 Trains continued to divide at Crewe with the front portion for Manchester and the rear for Liverpool.
 The station pilot engine always had a pair of restaurant cars in a bay platform ready to attach to a morning service to London.
 Always there were extra coaches waiting to be attached to overcrowded trains.
 In addition to passengers there were vast quantities of mail, parcels and even live animals and birds of all descriptions transported in specially designed transit crates.
 When necessary the station staff had to feed and water these special passengers, which travelled in copious luggage vans.

 British Railways

-In 1948 the LMS was nationalised as British Railways, London Midland Region.
+In 1948, the LMS was nationalised as British Railways, London Midland Region.
 Nationalisation greatly facilitated the modernisation of British Railways and, after a false start developing new improved steam engines, electrification came, along with diesel power and fixed-formation air-braked trains.
 These changes had a significant effect on Crewe station.
-Notably, the variation in station use caused firstly by the electrification in stages of the West Coast Main Line between 1959 and 1974 and secondly by the general end of steam traction on Britain's railways.
+Notably, the variation in station use caused firstly by the electrification in stages of the West Coast Main Line between 1959 and 1974, and secondly by the general end of steam traction on Britain's railways.

 Following the completion of electrification in 1974, trains did not need to change locomotives at Crewe, except for the London to Chester and Holyhead service.
 Many locomotive hauled trains were replaced by electric or diesel multiple unit trains, with much faster turn-round times.
 Additionally, two local branch lines had closed, which resulted in fewer trains terminating at Crewe.
 However, compensating for the decline of local passenger traffic, the reduction in mail and parcels traffic and the total elimination of livestock carriage, came the great increase in inter-city passenger traffic and the need for even faster, smoother and more efficient handling of passenger trains.

-In 1963 the architects to the London Midland Region of British Railways provided a Porte-cochère at the passenger entrance on Nantwich Road.
+In 1963, the architects to the London Midland Region of British Railways provided a Porte-cochère at the passenger entrance on Nantwich Road.
 It was constructed of eight laminated wood Hyperbolic paraboloid shells.
 This was replaced between 1983 and 1985 with the current steel structure.

-In 1985 in a £14.3 million scheme, the track layout was modernised and simplified, eliminating many points and crossings and allowing 80 mph running over the North Junction.
+In 1985, in a £14.3 million scheme, the track layout was modernised and simplified, eliminating many points and crossings and allowing 80 mph running over the North Junction.
 At the same time all but one of the six 1902 extension platforms were taken out of use.
 Four Class 40 locomotives were reallocated to this work in 1985, and were renumbered as 97405–97408 for the engineering duties.